World's Oldest Traffic Light.

 Directions:

 Ohio's Small Town Museum.
 US 23 to South Bloomfield.
 Turn east onto Ashville St./Hwy 316 for a couple of miles into Ashville, where the road becomes Main St. At the intersection of Long St., Hwy 316 turns north (left); follow it.
-The Museum will be on the right.
+The Museum is on the right.

 Phone: